My name is An.

 I am so happy that you stopped to visit my CK101 Page!
-I want to tell you that I really love Jesus!
+I first of all want to tell you that I really love Jesus!

-I go to a school called "Good Shepherd Catholic School" and I'm in the third grade.
+I go to a school called "Good Shepherd Catholic School" and I'm in the fourth grade.
 My teacher is a Catholic Sister.
 Remember at the very end of Poppy's CK101 Page when she told us her very favorite Bible story?
 It was about the little girl who died and Jesus brought her back to life!
-Jesus said, "Talitha Koum!"
-That means, "Little girl, I say to you, arise!"
+Jesus said, "Talitha koum!"
+That means, "Little girl, I say to you, get up!"
 Can you guess what my teacher's name is?
 Her name is: Sister Talitha Koum.
 Isn't that an amazing name?
-I think so.

 Sister Talitha Koum is so beautiful and so smart!
 Everyday she reads us a story from the Bible.
 Sister has been teaching us about the Bible.
 She explained to us that the Bible is divided into two parts.
 The first part is called the Old Testament.
 The Old Testament starts out with the story of Creation.
 Then it tells about when Adam and Eve disobeyed God and all the hard things that would happen because they decided not to love God back.
 Remember when they ate the forbidden fruit?
 That sure was sad.
 But then remember how God made a wonderful promise to send the world a Savior?
 The Old Testament is full of stories that have to do with God's promise.
 God gives all kinds of information or "clues" about who our Savior will be.
 Remember the story of Cain and Abel?
 Or the story of the King with the big long name called: Melchizedek?
 Or the story about Abraham and his son, Isaac?
 (At CK101 we learned about those "clues" in "The Story of Ming and the Gift of Jesus.")
 Our Heavenly Father was revealing, through the Old Testament, the details of His promise that one day a Savior would be born and He would save all people from their sins.
 And you know who the Savior is, don't you?
 Of course!
 The Savior is Jesus!
 The New Testament is about the promise come true!
 The New Testament tells us about the birth, the life, the teachings, the miracles, the death and then the resurrection of Jesus, our Savior!